Bee Pollen – The Most Nutritionally Complete Food in Nature

 Super-size your Bee Pollen Superfood

 Did you know that having Bee Pollen with your honey (think Manuka Honey and Bee Pollen on your smoothie bowl) may amplify the superfood effects of Bee Pollen?
 Research has found that taking both boosts the antioxidant power you get.
-Try this new abeeco MGO 350+ Manuka Honey produced deep in the rugged Taranaki bush with a complex, aromatic, honey flavour.
+Try the abeeco MGO 515+ Manuka Honey produced deep in the rugged Taranaki bush with a complex, aromatic, honey flavour.

 How to choose bee pollen